GoogleCloudBuild/hello-kubernetes/README.md

 Then:

 * Visit the [Build Triggers page](https://console.cloud.google.com/cloud-build/triggers) in the Cloud Console.
-* Click "Create Trigger".
+* Click "Create trigger" (if you are new to Cloud Build) or "Add trigger" (if you have existing triggers configured).
 * Choose source GitHub and click Continue.
 Follow the authorization flow to grant Google access to your code in GitHub.
 * Choose the `hello-kubernetes` repo, check the consent box, and click Continue.
 * Choose a name for your trigger, e.g. "Deploy to Kubernetes"
 * Under Branch (regex), enter `master`.
 * Under Build configuration, choose "cloudbuild.yaml", and enter filename `deploy.yaml`.
-* Click Save.
+* Click "Create trigger".
-* Now, return to GitHub, and click `main.go` to open the file.
+* Now, return to your fork of `hello-kubernetes` in GitHub, and click `main.go` to open the file on the master branch.
 * Click the pencil icon on the top right-hand corner to edit.
 * On line 16, change the string inside `Greet("...")` to be your name.
 * At the bottom of the page, ensure "Commit directly to the master branch" is selected, and click "Commit changes".
-* A container build, push, and deploy is now running in the background.
+* A build, push, and deploy is now running in the background.
 This normally takes about 20 seconds.
 If you wish you can inspect logs in the [Build History](https://console.cloud.google.com/cloud-build/builds) page in the Cloud Console.
 * To see your new code in action, run this command:

 ```sh